carsten0x51h/indi-device-watchdog/README.md

 ## build

 ### Install required dependencies
-The following libraries are required to build FoFi on Ubuntu 20.04 LTS.
+The following libraries are required to build the INDI device watchdog on Ubuntu 20.04 LTS / Ubuntu 22.04 or Raspberry Pi OS.
 For other Linux distributions the package names may slightly vary.

 	sudo apt-get update